 If you want to raise extra money for any purpose (providing its for a legal reason) you can, this could also mean consolidating all your debts and saving more money monthly but bearing in mind that you will now be spreading the cost over the term of the mortgage and therefore possibly paying more in interest.
 Again we will advise on the best solution 4 U.

-Quite often the council or housing association ascertain their own value (which is usually less than the market value) and then give you a discount of this and that is the proce they are offering to you for.
+Quite often the council or housing association ascertain their own value (which is usually less than the market value) and then give you a discount off this and that is the price they are offering to you for.

-The lenders we have access to will actually use the market value to lend in most situations.
+Most lenders we have access to usually use the market value to lend against in most situations.

-Please be aware that like mortgages, councils have penalties too, and if you try to sell the house within 3 or 5 years you have ot pay back some of the discount.
+Please be aware that like mortgages, councils have penalties too, and if you try to sell the house within 5 years you have to pay back your discount.